Biography

 Career history

 Dr Watson's professional journey spans advanced clinical and healthcare education practice as a Registered Nurse (RN) Adult field, Senior Midwife, Specialist Practitioner (Health Visiting) and clinical healthcare practice educator before moving into academia.
-Prior to joining the OU in 2006, She contributed significantly to healthcare and nursing curricula innovations in another Higher Education Institution (HEI) involving medical and allied health professionals (AHP) leading healthcare student educational development to sustain interprofessional community working and improve education access for primary care workforce advancement which increased the availability of qualified professional healthcare staff, trained to work in primary care environments.
+Prior to joining the OU in 2006, She contributed significantly to interdisciplinary healthcare and nursing curricula innovations in another Higher Education Institution (HEI) involving medical, nursing and allied health professionals (AHP) leading healthcare student educational development to embed and sustain interprofessional community working and improve education access for primary care workforce advancement which increased the availability of qualified professional healthcare staff, trained to work in primary care environments.
 These initiatives delivered notable improvements and an increase in community staffing for primary care in one region of the UK.

 Her university service includes key academic governance and quality assurance roles as member of SENATE, and SENATE appointed member of the Senior Appointments Committee, Academic Conduct Officer, contributor to institutional scholarship through the PRAXIS steering committee, and Deputy Chair of the Human Research Ethics Committee (HREC), Black Women's Academy (BWA), mentor to Black Women on the OU supported 100 Black Women Professors Now initiative (100 BWPN) and steering group member of the OU's Black Women's Health and Wellbeing research committee and Black Women's Manifesto Development for the WELLCOME Project.

-She is also a research mentor, supporting students, newly qualified Doctoral candidates as research affiliates, and staff new to writing for textbook preparation and publication.
+She is a Doctoral supervisor, of students researching any of the above areas and is open to receiving students for supervision as appropriate.
+She is also a research mentor, supporting postgraduate students, newly qualified Doctoral candidates as research affiliates, and staff new to writing for professional textbook preparation and publication.

 University Leadership Roles